rotki/rotki/docs/faq.rst

 Questions on Premium
 *************************

-What is Rotkehlchen Premium?
+What is Rotki Premium?
 ================================

 Rotki is an opensource and free application.
 In order to fund development we also have a paid tier which offers more features and for which many new awesome features will be developed.

 If you like Rotki you can support us with a premium subscription and you not only get to fund opensource but also get extra analytics and other features in your daily usage of the app.
-To get a rotkehlchen subscription register in `our website <https://rotkehlchen.io/products.html>`__.
+To get a Rotki subscription register in `our website <https://rotki.com/products.html>`__.

-What does Rotkehlchen Premium offer me?
+What does Rotki Premium offer me?
 ==========================================

 At the moment of writting you can get: